wohali/gizzy/README.md

 Configuration
 -------------
-Edit config.py and specify all the things.
+Copy config.py.dist to config.py and edit all the things.

 Running gizzy
 -------------